 For online payments, customers may be required to provide additional information in order to complete the transaction.
 Note: For online payments, chip and PIN transactions are not available.

 For in-person payments, customers are able to use their chip cards.
 This chip and signature transaction allows the bank to verify the seller and removes responsibility for fraud chargebacks from the business.

-How can I keep my business safe from fraud chargebacks?
+How can I keep my business keep safe from fraud chargebacks?

-If the customer is unable to verify that they’re the rightful cardholder, then they will not be able to complete the transaction.
+If the customer is unable to verify that they are the rightful cardholder, then they will not be able to complete the transaction.
 However, if the customer verifies that it really is them and that the payment is not fraudulent, then they can complete the transaction.
-If the transaction is completed and authorized through 3D Secure, the liability for fraud chargebacks then shifts from the seller to the card-issuing bank.
+If the transaction is completed and authorised through 3D Secure, the liability for fraud chargebacks then shifts from the seller to the card-issuing bank.